sinclairtarget/philly-evictions/README.md

 This automatically runs the correct version of Jupyter.

 ### Doit
-[doit](http://pydoit.org/) is a built tool / task runner.
+[doit](http://pydoit.org/) is a build tool / task runner.
 It's a handy alternative to writing a bunch of shell scripts and its very good at creating a pipeline where one step depends on a previous step.